SAUSy-Lab/utsc-transit-study/README.md

 Code for a study on commuting patterns and transit reliability for UTSC.

-A report will be uploaded soon and the web map is live [here](https://sausy-lab.github.io/utsc-transit-study/commuting-patterns/map.html).
+A report about this project is [here](https://github.com/SAUSy-Lab/utsc-transit-study/blob/gh-pages/report/UTSC-commuting-study.pdf), and a web map displaying commuting patterns is [here](https://sausy-lab.github.io/utsc-transit-study/commuting-patterns/map.html).